yasmine-mustafa-web/ecoEGYPT/README.md

 ​🌟 Key Features

-​👁 Egypt vision 2030
+​Egypt vision 2030

-🎗 projects done by the government

-🏛 Slider for the Egyptian Museum
+A slider for the Grand Egyptian Museum and a small brief about it

-🗺 A map including information about each city (Wikipedia)

-⁉️ Frequently Asked Questions (FAQ) about the new administrative city

-📽 A video showing the the new administrative city
+FAQ for the new administrative city in Egypt and a video showing it.

+An interactive map that gives information about every city in Egypt.

+3 projects done by the government.

-⚒️ tech stack:
+tech stack:

 Front-end: HTML , CSS AND JavaScript (for the FAQ)